Skip to main contentSkip to navigationSkip to search

 Steadily rising prevalence of neuroendocrine tumors

-The incidence and prevalence of neuroendocrine tumors are steadily increasing in both North America, Asia and Europe, with the highest increase recorded in North America and there is today an estimated 350,000 patients with GEP-NET in the EU and US.2,3 Better utilization of healthcare resources, with more efficient and earlier diagnosis, is likely to be a contributing factor to the increase in disease incidence.
-In parallel with access to better treatment options, survival for patients with GEP-NET has improved over time.2,4
+The incidence and prevalence of neuroendocrine tumors are steadily increasing in both North America, Asia and Europe, with the highest increase recorded in North America.
+There is today an estimated 350,000 patients with GEP-NET in the EU and US.1,2 Better utilization of healthcare resources, with more efficient and earlier diagnosis, is likely to be a contributing factor to the increase in disease incidence.
+In parallel with access to better treatment options, survival for patients with GEP-NET has improved over time.2-4

 Heterogeneous disease and display of neuroendocrine tumor symptoms

 NET can be present with or without symptoms.
-The most common syndrome of NET, carcinoid syndrome, is predominantly characterized by flushing, diarrhea, and asthma-like symptoms.4 Symptoms of NET can be very diverse, and depend on the tumor location, size and hormone produced by the affected cells.
+The most common syndrome of NET, carcinoid syndrome, is predominantly characterized by flushing, diarrhea, and asthma-like symptoms.3 Symptoms of NET can be very diverse, and depend on the tumor location, size and hormone produced by the affected cells.
 Often, a person has no symptoms until the tumor spreads, making NET hard to diagnose due to the slow growth rate of the tumor.
+Patients with GEP-NET are on average 63 years old at diagnosis, and the disease is equally common in women and men.5

 Principles of neuroendocrine tumors treatment

-The primary goal with GEP-NET treatment is to surgically remove the tumor.
-In almost half of cases which cannot be treated through surgery6, standard medical treatment is somatostatin analogues (SSA), such as octreotide and lanreotide.
-Treatment with SSA aims to prevent tumor growth and further spread of the tumor, as well as to alleviate symptoms of an uncontrolled hormone production.7
+The primary strategy in GEP-NET is surgical removal of the tumor.
+However, this is often not possible due to the location of the tumors and may not be curative, as metastases are commonly observed before or shortly after diagnosis.6 In such case, standard medical treatment is somatostatin receptor ligands (SRL), such as octreotide and lanreotide.
+Treatment with SRL aims to prevent tumor growth and further spread of the tumor, as well as to alleviate symptoms of an uncontrolled hormone production.7

 References